Title: On the Verge (Prelude to an Admission of Love)

 “Follow them,” Brigham urges, the engine idling and rotors churning.
 “I’ve gotta put this baby to bed.”

 He staggers after Thompson and Walker, who are disappearing through the entrance of the sprawling, single-story building — Corbyn Station’s primary research facility.
 Its metal siding is painted bright red, just about the only thing visible through the cloak of blowing snow.
 An Australian flag lashes atop a nearby pole, frenzied and snapping like a bullwhip.
-Behind him, the helicopter lifts with a roar and heads to a hulking hangar located only a few hundred yards away, yet despite the short distance, the building is nearly as indiscernible as a ghost.
+Behind him, the helicopter lifts with a roar and heads to a hulking hanger located only a few hundred yards away, yet through the squall it’s as indiscernible as a ghost.

 The person at the door waves him forward.
 A woman, he realizes as he draws near.